 Fish proteins were a mainstay in the Algonquian diet.
-They used weirs, nets, cast nets, spears, harpoons, hooks and lines, and basketry traps to harvest fish and crustaceans.
+They used weirs, nets, cast nets, spears, harpoons, hooks and lines, and basketry traps to harvest fish, crustaceans, and mollusks.
 They constructed weirs in rivers, streams, and estuaries, erecting barriers of sticks, woven fences, or stone vees that slowed down or channeled migratory fish, and they made eel traps and crab pots.
 More than deep-sea fishing, Eastern Algonquians relied on anadromous fish, such as sturgeon, salmon, alewives or shad (river herring), smelts, and striped bass coming in to fresh water rivers and streams to spawn.
 They also favored catadromous species going from fresh to salt water to spawn, especially the Atlantic Eel.
 Both men and women prized soft cured eel skins as moccasin ties, hair ribbons, headdress fasteners, tump lines, cradleboard ties, and necklaces for amulets, medicine bags, and tobacco pouches.
 The people trapped and speared fish at different stages of their life cycles in lakes, at waterfalls, in freshwater coves, in estuaries (brackish river outlets), and in the sea.

 DeBry’s engraving of Indians fishing

 Writing in 1638, John Josselyn reports that the Algonquians speared sturgeon in the Merrimack River from canoes by the lure of torchlight at night and collected their eggs—caviar.
-Some indigenous people living traditionally today gather caviar by plunging young evergreen trees tip-first into the places where sturgeon spawn and millions of eggs coat all underwater surfaces.
+Some indigenous people living traditionally today gather caviar by plunging young evergreen trees tip-first into the places where sturgeon spawn, where millions of eggs coat all underwater surfaces.
 The fishers then draw up the trees into their canoes to collect the caviar clinging to the needles.
 The Algonquians also caught large fish and marine mammals (including sea bass, tuna, bluefish, swordfish, porpoises, harbor seals, walruses, and whales), using harpoons with detachable heads.
 According to Josselyn:

 The Bass and Blue-fish they take in Harbors and at the mouth of barred rivers, being in their canoes, striking them with their fishgig, a kind of dart or staff, to the lower end whereof they fasten a sharp, jagged bone with a string fastened to it, as soon as the fish is struck, they pull away the staff, leaving the bony head in the fishes body and fasten the other end to the canoe.
 Thus they will haul after them to shore half a dozen or half a score great fishes.